Reileen00/D-projects/README.md

-# D-projects
+# Turing Machine in D
-Implementations in D- language
+Turing Machine Interpreter in D from online tutorials....